cjekel/piecewise_linear_fit_py/README.md

 ```

 # How it works
 This is based on a formulation of a piecewise linear least squares fit, where the user must specify the location of break points.
-A simple derivation of this fit has been done by [Golovchenko (2004)](http://golovchenko.org/docs/ContinuousPiecewiseLinearFit.pdf).
-The routine for fitting the piecewise linear function is based on Golovchenko's MATLAB code (which I can't seem to find on the internet), which I ported to Python.
-Alternatively you can view [this code](https://www.mathworks.com/matlabcentral/fileexchange/40913-piecewise-linear-least-square-fit).
+See [this post](http://jekel.me/2018/Continous-piecewise-linear-regression/) which goes through the derivation of a least squares regression problem if the break point locations are known.
+Alternatively check out [Golovchenko (2004)](http://golovchenko.org/docs/ContinuousPiecewiseLinearFit.pdf).

 Global optimization is used to find the best location for the user defined number of line segments.
 I specifically use the [differential evolution](https://docs.scipy.org/doc/scipy-0.17.0/reference/generated/scipy.optimize.differential_evolution.html) algorithm in SciPy.
 I default the differential evolution algorithm to be aggressive, and it is probably overkill for your problem.
 So feel free to pass your own differential evolution keywords to the library.
 See [this example](https://github.com/cjekel/piecewise_linear_fit_py/blob/master/examples/fitForSpecifiedNumberOfLineSegments_passDiffEvoKeywords.py).